MatoPlus/ProjectWitchCraft/README.md

 # Overview
 A bullet-hell style game powered by python2 and pygame.
 This project is initalily created from a culminating assignment in ICS3U.

+# Important
++ Please read the Readme.txt file for further details.
++ I do not own any of the sound or image files containing in this project.

 # Features
 - Touhou styled bullet hell game - one hit, small hitbox and lots of bullets to dodge
 - Survive style, no end of level